 We believe in being true members of the community we reside within—which is why we chose to plant our church building in the vibrant, diverse Old Louisville neighborhood.
 As members of the Louisville Area community, we value opportunities to volunteer with organizations that support our local neighborhoods.
 We've partnered closely with the Old Louisville Neighborhood Association, Louisville Metro Parks and Recreation, and The American Red Cross Sound the Alarm fire safety campaign.
 We are a member organization of HOPE WorldWide, a global nonprofit operated through our international family of churches, which encourages local community engagement.
-We proudly wear our blue HOPE shirts as we engage with our local community.

 Central Park Clean-up